6 Ways to Save This Holiday Season

-You can also check out apps like letgo and 5miles—online marketplaces to buy and sell items locally—or scope out what people are selling in your local bargains group on Facebook.
+You can also check out online marketplaces to buy and sell items locally, or scope out what people are selling in your local bargains group on social media.
 These same outlets are also great for reselling clothes, shoes, toys, books and anything else your kids have outgrown.

 Buying used is also a way to save money on family expenses if your kids are involved in sports or extracurricular activities.
-Durkin Voisin says eBay and Amazon are excellent resources for finding used sporting gear and musical equipment.
+Durkin Voisin says e-commerce websites are excellent resources for finding used sporting gear and musical equipment.
 You could consider leasing musical instruments if you’re not sure whether your child will stick with it for the long term.

 Vacations and entertainment are two big budget traps for families.
 Fearon says one of the easiest ways to save money on family expenses in these areas is to stop overthinking.
 Entertainment or travel doesn’t have to be extravagant to be fun and memorable.